epsrc-abcd/abcd-website/event/README.md

 Idea #1
 ------

-* We define 1 or more "challenge" problems, ranging from easy to hard
+* We define several "challenge" problems, ranging from easy to hard
-* Issue the challenge problems 1 month before the event
+* Issue challenge problems 1 month before the event
 * Each participating team solves what they can of the challenges

-Con: will get boring quickly, if we have 15 presentations of solutions to the same problem.
+Con: 15 solutions to the same problem will get boring quickly.

 Idea #2
 ------